weimingtom/kurumi/README.md

 # kurumi
 Copy of Kuuko (Copy of copy of kopilua), in the name of Tokisaki Kurumi(時崎狂三) and Isoshima Kurumi(五十島くるみ).
+The second stage and power-up/bugfixing version of kopilua from Kuuko (https://github.com/weimingtom/Kuuko).

 ## Target
 * Porting to Java and Golang